 Arthritis is another major cause of ridges on the nail.

-If you’d like to reduce ridges that are not cause by an underlying heath concern, there are a few simple steps you can take.
+If you’d like to reduce ridges that are not caused by an underlying heath concern, there are a few simple steps you can take.
 Firstly, make sure you are getting regular manicures – a very gentle buff across the nail will help to smooth it out, but we recommend getting this done by a professional technician as over-buffing can cause the nail to thin and become painful.

 Follow up by using cuticle oil regularly!